Isaac-waithaka/Pizza-App/README.md

 ## Description:
-A website where one is able to order pizza of their choice with a delivery option
+A website where one is able to order pizza of their choice with a delivery option.

 ## Author:
 > Isaac Waithaka